Expose Local Sites

 <IP Address>:<Port Number>.

-Now, add a new site and select the NodeJS SSR app type.
+Add a new site and select the Generic Port App app type.

 Click Add to add the new site.

-Step 4: Enable authentication for the site (optional - but encouraged)
+Step 2: Enable Authentication For The Site (optional - but encouraged)

 If the app doesn't already have an authentication method, then we encourage you to add one.
 The quickest way would be to utilize Cleavr's site authentication feature.